Dunston, Thomas-Fields roll out Atlantic City endorsements ahead of primary

 Both the mayor and 2nd Ward council seats are for a one-year term and are the product of a process set in motion by the resignation of former Mayor Frank Gilliam Jr. last year after he pleaded guilty to wire fraud in federal court.

+ATLANTIC CITY — The municipal Democratic Committee wants the county committee to rescind its…

-Small — who had been serving as council president and 2nd Ward representative — immediately filled Gilliam’s vacant seat on Oct.
+Small — who had been serving as council president and 2nd Ward representative — immediately filled Gilliam’s vacant seat Oct.
 3, 2019.
 The Atlantic City Democratic Committee later nominated Small, Thomas-Fields and Chairwoman Gwendolyn Callaway Lewis for City Council’s consideration to serve as mayor until Dec.
-31, 2020.
-The city’s governing body unanimously voted in favor of Small.
+31. The city’s governing body unanimously voted in favor of Small.

-Earlier this year, the city Democratic Committee voted to endorse Thomas-Fields over Small for the remaining one-year left on Gilliam’s vacated term.
+Earlier this year, the city Democratic Committee voted to endorse Thomas-Fields over Small for the remaining year left on Gilliam’s vacated term.
 The municipal party also endorsed Dunston.

-The Atlantic County Democratic Committee opted to award the party line to Small on the basis that he and his successor, 2nd Ward Councilwoman LaToya Dunston, were incumbents.
+The Atlantic County Democratic Committee opted to award the party line to Small on the basis that he and his successor, Dunston, were incumbents.

 Republican Thomas Forkin is running unopposed for the GOP nomination for mayor.
 He will face the winner of the Democratic primary in November.